 The college boasts a long and proud history, reflected not only in its people, but also in its walls.
 The College Chapel, recognised for its historical significance with a State Heritage Listing, sits alongside buildings and grounds erected and developed in many stages of the 137 year history of the college.
 The Chapel underwent significant repairs in 2020, primarily reinstating the intricate heritage stained glass windows to their original condition.

-Stage 2 of the Master Plan commenced in 2021.
-This stage sees the construction of a dynamic middle school precinct, with a complete rebuild of the western side of the college campus.
-This project encompasses the creation of six learning studios, a brand new Transition to Year 12 Library, research and breakout learning spaces, underground maintenance and sports storage, as well as light, airy and environmentally friendly outdoor, play and learning areas.
+Stage 2 of the Master Plan commenced in 2021 and was completed in May 2023.
+This stage saw the construction of a dynamic middle school precinct, with a complete rebuild of the western side of the college campus.
+The project encompassed the creation of six learning studios, a brand new Transition to Year 12 Library, research and breakout learning spaces, underground maintenance and sports storage, as well as light, airy and environmentally friendly outdoor, play and learning areas.

-Simultaneously, an upgrade and refurbishment of our St Mary’s heritage building is also taking place.
-This includes; bathrooms, offices and heritage performing arts areas (Drama and Music).
-This stage of the build will also feature a new roof top terrace with lift access to provide a link to the upper floor of the brand new middle school precinct, connecting this area to the existing heritage building fabrics.
-These upgrades will also improve disability access throughout the college and between buildings.
+Simultaneously, an upgrade and refurbishment of our St Mary’s heritage building was completed in January 2023.
+This included; bathrooms, offices and heritage performing arts areas (Drama and Music).
+This stage of the build also features a new roof top terrace with lift access to provide a link to the upper floor of the Adams Mayo Building, connecting this area to the existing heritage building fabrics.
+These upgrades improve disability access throughout the college and between buildings.